 Do read – Govardhan Parvat Parikrama

 The only distinct feature I can remember is a tall tower in red sandstone built in Rajasthani Jharokha style called Sati Burj.
-Apparently, a queen, who was also the mother-in-law of Akbar, did Sati here and this tower was erected in the memory of that.
+Apparently, a queen, who was also the mother-in-law of Akbar, did Sati here and this tower was erected in memory of that.

 Verses from Puranas